eu-ge-ne/enrouter-docs/apps/web/src/app/docs/hooks/use-link/content.md

 function useLink(href: string): LinkProps;
 ```

+The `useLink` hook provides a programmatic way to create links.
+It returns an object containing properties and methods for managing link behavior.

+The returned `LinkProps` object includes `href` and `onClick`,
-Returns a props object with `href` and `onClick` which can be passed to
-an anchor element or any React component implementing navigation.
+which can be passed to an anchor element or any React component that supports navigation.

 ## Example